netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

-3. Update the Citrix ADC VPX image URL, management IP, and VIP in the Citrix ingress controller YAML file.
+3. Update the Netscaler VPX image URL, management IP, and VIP in the Citrix ingress controller YAML file.

    1. Download the Citrix ingress controller YAML file.